 HHFDC does not select applicants for the HOME program, but rotates its HOME funds to one of the three neighbor island counties, or State Recipients, who do.
-In general, State Recipients issue Requests for Proposals or applications in their county to solicit entities that can help meet its goals and objectives - the two main objectives are the development or preservation of affordable rental housing and affordable homeownership housing.
+In general, State $\,$ Recipients issue Requests for Proposals or applications in their county to solicit entities that can help meet its goals and objectives - the two main objectives are the development or preservation of affordable rental housing and affordable homeownership housing.
 Criteria generally used to select applicants include the housing need being met by the proposal, the applicant's specialized experience, capacity and budget reasonableness, the project's readiness to proceed, and a project's leveraging of other resources.
 HHFDC intends to annually subgrant its HTF funds to the City and County of Honolulu and one of the neighbor island counties (the County of Kauai for PY2019).
 Like HOME, HTF activities will be selected by the counties, using an RFP or other county-approved application process.
 Selection criteria includes factors such as timeliness, readiness to proceed, the extent to which an activity meets the priorities of the Consolidated Plan, developer experience and financial capacity, financial feasibility of the project, and leveraging.
 The CoC and HPO provide assistance to ESG recipients across all entitlement jurisdictions.
 DHS/HPO administers ESG funding procured through an objective RFI process on behalf of all rural chapters.
-Each local Describe all of the criteria chapter is represented in the decision-making process through designated that will be used to select chairs and county government personnel on the BTG leadership team. applications and the relative Embedded in the RFI evaluation process is a number of performance importance of these criteria. criteria that aid the CoC in maximizing the ESG funding allocation, including BTG's emphasis on permanent housing and helping people quickly regain stability after experiencing a housing crisis.
+Each local chapter is represented in the decision-making process through designated chairs and county government personnel on the BTG leadership team.
+Embedded in the RFI evaluation process is a number of performance criteria that aid the CoC in maximizing the ESG funding allocation, including BTG's emphasis on permanent housing and helping people quickly regain stability after experiencing a housing crisis.
 Additionally, ESG applicants are evaluated based on completeness of the application, experience, expenditure rates, monitoring findings, performance data, financial feasibility, CoC participation, and clear goals/objectives/outcomes.
 HMIS data and national best practices are being examined more frequently by the CoC to determine appropriate ESG funding allocations.
-The PY19 RFI required that services be provided in a manner that is consistent with a Housing First (HF) model.
-The RFI stated that providers shall support a low barrier approach to program entry and ongoing program participation by offering households immediate access to outreach, shelter, and permanent housing as appropriate without unnecessary prerequisites (i.e, sobriety, participation in services, etc.).
-In addition, providers were required to offer households experiencing homelessness ongoing access to services until they secure permanent housing by not establishing arbitrary time limits on length of program participation, and limiting program rules to a brief list of requirements that are necessary to ensure program participants' and staffs' health and safety.
-RFI applicants were also required to provide information that demonstrate its history of coordinating with the DHS and other agencies/community resources to meet the needs of the target population.
-Other RFI conditions included coordination of services through applicants' participation in their local Coordinated Entry System (CES), CoC, Point-in-Time Count, assisting in maintaining a current by-name list that includes all sheltered and unsheltered Homeless people, using the VI-SPDAT as determined by their CoC, and compliance with all CoC and CES final written standards, policies, and procedures.
-If only summary criteria were described, how can potential applicants access application N/A manuals or other state publications describing the application criteria?
-(CDBG only)